kaarthik108/snowChat/README.md

 ## 🚀 Additional Enhancements

-1. Automation: Create a generalized script that retrieves schema information from Snowflake automatically.
+1. **Automation**: Create a generalized script that retrieves schema information from Snowflake automatically.
-2. Platform Integration: Connect snowChat with popular communication platforms like Slack or Discord for seamless interaction.
+2. **Platform Integration**: Connect snowChat with popular communication platforms like Slack or Discord for seamless interaction.
-3. Voice Integration: Implement voice recognition and text-to-speech functionality to make the chatbot more interactive and user-friendly.
+3. **Voice Integration**: Implement voice recognition and text-to-speech functionality to make the chatbot more interactive and user-friendly.
-4. Advanced Analytics: Integrate with popular data visualization libraries like Plotly or Matplotlib to generate interactive visualizations based on the user's queries (AutoGPT).
+4. **Advanced Analytics**: Integrate with popular data visualization libraries like Plotly or Matplotlib to generate interactive visualizations based on the user's queries (AutoGPT).

 ## 🤝 Contributing